unicode-org/cldr/docs/site/downloads/cldr-46.md

 1. Databases that use collation keys are sensitive to any changes in collation, and will need reindexing.
 This can happen with any CLDR release (especially those for a new version of Unicode), but more characters are affected in this release: see above.
+2. Two collation variants are to be dropped in a v46.1 release: zh-u-co-gb2312 and zh-u-co-big5han.
+These matched the ordering of two legacy character encodings.

 **TBD**